emerald-geomodelling/libsgfdata/README.md

 sampling of z coordinates and more.
 See `sgfdata --help` for more information on this.

+Support for other file formats must be installed separately, see e.g. [libgeosuiteprv](https://github.com/emerald-geomodelling/libgeosuiteprv) and [libgeosuitesnd](https://github.com/emerald-geomodelling/libgeosuitesnd).

 # Library usage

     >>> import libsgfdata